 - Make sure that you are offering rewards that your customers actually want.
 The best reward programs thrive because they know what their customers find valuable, and then motivate them to earn it.

 While redemption rate might sound complicated, it’s actually another extremely easy metric to calculate.
 To figure out your program’s redemption rate, all you need to do is divide the total number of points or rewards your customers have redeemed by the total number that have been issued.

-Knowing your program’s redemption allows you to keep your finger on the pulse of how well it’s performing.
+Knowing your program’s redemption rate allows you to keep your finger on the pulse of how well it’s performing.
 While a customer joining your rewards program is a win in itself, it’s far from the finish line.
 Once they join, their behaviors within the program will tell you a lot about how much value they’re getting from it and how likely they are to remain engaged.
-As we’ve previously reported, effective customer engagement can be responsible for up to two thirds of a brand’s profits, so redemption rate is one metric you won’t want to sleep on.
+If they aren’t seeing value you run the risk of members leaving your rewards program and churning from your brand community altogether.

 When conducting our merchant research, we split our redemption rate analysis into two branches: points redemption and rewards redemption.
 We made this choice because customers view and value points and actual rewards very differently.

 A rewards program is an integral part of a retention strategy that works around the clock to strengthen your brand community and keep your customers coming back to your brand.
-By paying attention to key metrics like participation and redemption rates, you can benchmark your performance against some successful rewards programs and get your program working overtime!
-So what are you waiting for?
-Your rewards program is working - why aren’t you?
+By paying attention to key metrics like participation and redemption rates, you can benchmark your performance against successful rewards programs and get your program working overtime!